 Buletin.de Bucuresti (€50,000)

-More details about these organisations and freelance journalists, including what they are using the grant funding for, will be published in the near future.
+More details about these organisations and freelance journalists, including what they are using the grant funding for, can be found here.

 Sign up to our mailing list to register your interest for the grants.
 You will be notified when applications open as well as receive relevant updates about the fund.